DucManhPhan/DucManhPhan.github.io/_posts/2019-12-19-encapsulation-in-object-oriented-programming.md

 ## CRC process to avoid violating encapsulation

-CRC word is acronym of Class Responsibility Collaboration, this CRC process will be used to describe:
+CRC word is acronym of **Class Responsibility Collaboration**, this CRC process will be used to describe:
 - The responsibilities of a class
 - Other classes that interact with it